pexip/os-llvm-pex-future/clang/docs/CommandGuide/clang.rst

   never emit type information for types that are not referenced at all by the program.

+.. option:: -feliminate-unused-debug-types

+  By default, Clang does not emit type information for types that are defined but not used in a program.
+To retain the debug info for these unused types, the negation **-fno-eliminate-unused-debug-types** can be used.

 .. option:: -fexceptions

-  Enable generation of unwind information.
-This allows exceptions to be thrown through Clang compiled stack frames.
-This is on by default in x86-64.
+  Allow exceptions to be thrown through Clang compiled stack frames (on many targets, this will enable unwind information for functions that might have an exception thrown through them).
+For most targets, this is enabled by default for C++.

 .. option:: -ftrapv